-Island Ubin is an island located northeast of the main island of Singapore.
-The opportunity to go back in time since Island Ubin truly represents the last area of Singapore that remains as close as possible to what this small peninsular country was like 60 years ago, before it took off down the road to modernity.
+Pulau Ubin is an island located northeast of Singapore's main island.
+It offers a chance to step back in time, as Pulau Ubin truly represents the last remaining area of Singapore that closely resembled what this small peninsular country was like 60 years ago, before it embarked on its journey towards modernity.

-That is to say a country composed mainly of tropical jungle, villages with traditional Chinese houses that we call Kampong (even if different from the Kampong Malaysian).
+That is to say, a country composed mainly of tropical jungle, of villages with traditional Chinese houses called Kampong (even if different from Malaysian Kampong).

 Pulau Ubin is particularly suitable for a bike ride since it has several cycle paths, but also hiking trails, crisscrossing the jungle, dotted with small lakes formed by the remains of the granite quarries that were exploited on the island.